 THIS IS OUR STORY

 On September 24, 2013, adoptive father Toby Meisenheimer was putting a bandage on his son Kai’s forehead when he noticed for the first time that bandages were made to match only lighter skin tones.
 Why was this?
-Kai was already starting to ask questions about why his skin didn’t match his mom’s or his dad’s...would this be another thing he would eventually notice that would make him feel unmatched and out of place?
-Were Kai’s only alternatives a Star Wars bandage, or a “clear” bandage (with a white gauze square that eventually oozes the wound underneath it)?
+Kai was already starting to ask questions about why his skin didn’t match his mom’s or his dad’s...
+Would this be another thing he would eventually notice that would make him feel unmatched and out of place?
+Were Kai’s only alternatives a Star Wars bandage, or a “clear” bandage (with a white gauze square that doesn't effectively contain the wound)?

-For the last 4 ½ years, the Tru-Colour Bandages team has been risking time, energy, and personal savings toward changing the bandage industry.
-Last year, Target took notice, and as of next month (April of 2018) will debut Tru-Colour’s Diversity in Healing latex-free fabric bandages nationwide.
+Since 2013, the Tru-Colour Bandages team has been risking time, energy, and personal savings toward changing the bandage industry.
+Recently, a major retailer took notice, and as of April 2018, we are proud to share that Tru-Colour Bandages are available in Target stores nationwide.

-We at Tru-Colour believe the world is ready for a product that celebrates the diversity of our society and the value of each person.
-We hope you do, too, and that you’ll consider purchasing bandages from the little company that wants to make them just for you.
+At Tru-Colour Bandages, we believe the world is ready for a product that celebrates the value of each person through diversity in healing.
+We hope you do too and that you’ll consider purchasing bandages from the little company that wants to make them just for you.